dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The main benefits of using explicit dimensions of disaggregated data are that

-  - The system producing the data does not have to be synched with the categoryOptionCombo within DHIS2.
+  - The system producing the data does not have to be synchronised with the categoryOptionCombo within DHIS2.

   - The producer and consumer can match their codes to a 3rd party